 What about cannabis with a high THC content?
 How big a problem is it when animals overdose?
 How does it happen, and how often do you encounter it in Vancouver?

 Unfortunately, it happens all the time.
 Cannabis is everywhere in Vancouver and so we have lots of accidental overdoses when, say, a dog finds a cannabis snack wrapper in the park.
 Animals are very sensitive to all forms of cannabis.
 I think that in Canada, and other countries where recreational cannabis will be legalized, we’re going to come across the problem that cannabis products will be everywhere and lots of people will say, “I use it, it makes me feel great, it helps my health problems… so it should also work on my pets.”
 One must remember that dogs and cats are very different creatures from us humans, they process various and sundry substances differently than we do, and substances have different effects on them.
 And they are very sensitive to products with a higher content of THC.

 Author: Matěj Skalický

-The full version of this article will be published in the CANNABIS THERAPY Magazine No.1 which will be available online for free since May 2019.
+The full version of this article will be published in the CANNABIS THERAPY Magazine No.1, available online for free by June 2019.